11/7/2024

 Brian Essex

-Hi.
-Good afternoon.
+Hi, good afternoon.
 Thank you for taking the question.
-Stick to one topic.
-I guess either 10 or Keith, could you dig into the commentary around the firewall refresh cycle that you provided?
-So, with respect to conversations you're having with customers and maybe with a little bit of color of what you've seen historically, how far before the renewal point do customers tend to refresh?
-And do you have any insight into the mix of SMB, large enterprise, service provider, retail, and what the timing and the magnitude might be, whether this might be a first half event, second half event, any kind of insight you could provide that would really be helpful?
+You know, stick to one topic.
+I guess either Ken or Keith, could you dig into the commentary around the firewall refresh cycle that you provided?
+So with respect to conversations you're having with customers and, you know, maybe with a little bit of color of what you've seen historically, How far before the renewal point do customers tend to refresh?
+And do you have any insight into the mix of SMB, large enterprise, service provider, retail, and what the timing and the magnitude might be?
+Whether this might be a first half event, second half event, any kind of insight you could provide would really be helpful.

 speaker